 Learn more about the Renewable Development Fund.

 Renewable Energy Trust

 The Renewable Energy Trust (RET) is a voluntary, customer-driven charitable fund established in 1993 to help develop renewable energy sources in Colorado for the benefit of local schools, nonprofit organizations and community groups.
-Xcel Energy customer contributions to RET are tax deductible and are used to purchase and install renewable energy projects, such as solar electric systems for community organizations that would otherwise be unable to afford the technology.
-We collected donations totaling $67,000 from customers in 2013, although no grant awards were made during the year.
-Xcel Energy plans to make awards to new projects later in 2014.
+Customer contributions to RET are tax deductible and are used to purchase and install renewable energy projects, such as solar electric systems for community organizations that would otherwise be unable to afford the technology.
+We collected donations totaling about $64,000 from customers in 2014, and no grant awards were made during the year.